jangler/faunatone/docs/keymaps.md

 The keymap loader is able to "fill in the blanks" in a few ways:

-1. The notation datum can be left blank if notation for the given pitch class was already provided by another mapping.
+1. The notation datum can be left blank if notation for the given pitch class was already provided by another mapping, or if you want the notation to be determined by the interval datum (for non-accidentals) or the key datum (for accidentals).
 2. If the Z-/ and A-; keyboard rows are unmapped, the Q-P and 2-0 rows are automatically copied onto those keys, transposed an octave down.
 3. Only one octave (or other period) of MIDI input mappings needs to be